GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

   tab: 'result'
 } %}

-## Background Attachment
+## Background attachment

 The `background-attachment` property enables you to modify the fixed position behavior of background images (images part of a background layer) once the layer is visible on a screen.

 It accepts 3 keywords: `scroll`, `fixed`, and `local`.

-* `scroll`: The default behavior of the `background-attachment` property.
+The default behavior of the `background-attachment` property is the initial value of `scroll`.
 When more space is needed, the images move with that space within the background layer determined by the bounds of the CSS box.

 {% Codepen {
   user: 'web-dot-dev',